11 Times Donald Trump Looked Like He Was Done For

 9. Trump goes after a Gold Star family

-Perhaps the most high-profile and surprising critic that Trump unleashed his wrath on were Khizr and Ghazala Khan.
+Perhaps the most high-profile and surprising critics on whom Trump unleashed his wrath were Khizr and Ghazala Khan.
 The Gold Star family spoke at the Democratic National Convention about their son, Humayun Khan, a Muslim Army captain who was killed in Iraq in 2004 serving the United States.
 They criticized Trump's call for banning Muslims from coming into the U.S.

 "Let me ask you, have you even read the United States Constitution?
 I will gladly lend you my copy," Khizr Khan said, holding up a copy.
-"In this document, look for the words 'liberty' and 'equal protection of law.'"
+"In this document, look for the words 'liberty' and 'equal protection of law.' "

 He continued: "Have you ever been to Arlington Cemetery?
 Go look at the graves of brave patriots who died defending the United States of America.
 You will see all faiths, genders and ethnicities.
 You have sacrificed nothing and no one."